 Tympanoplasty can repair a damaged eardrum, stop infection, and improve hearing.
 During surgery, you may be given general anesthesia, or local anesthesia with sedation.
 Tympanoplasty takes about

 Infection and Injury

 Your eardrum may become damaged by chronic ear infections.
 Certain injuries to the ear can also tear the eardrum.
 An eardrum with a tear or a hole in it may keep you from hearing well.
-It may also cause ear pain.
+It may also cause ear pain or recurrent infection.

 Repairing the Eardrum